kantega/kson/readme.md

   }
 ```
-And then lets make a constructor (=static factory function) for values of that type.
+And then let's make a constructor (=static factory function) for values of that type.

 ```
   public static <A> FieldEncoder<A> field(String name, JsonEncoder<A> a) {